-Group of Google Research in Mountain View, California.
-I joined Google
+Group of Google Research in Mountain View, California for a decade

 in 2005 with the acquisition of my company, Transformic.
 Prior to

 that, I was a professor of Computer Science at the University of